 Broadband competition in Oakland is above average compared to other Oregon cities, with are 3.14 providers per census block on average.
 Oakland is currently the 127th most connected city in Oregon.
 (Measured by number of providers servicing each local address) As it stands, only 16.81 percent of Oakland residents are limited to fewer than two choices for Internet service.

 DSL Internet providers such as CenturyLink deliver Internet service via telephone lines, which is why it frequently comes through telecom corporations that historically offered phone service.
-DSL network technology is accessible by 84.66 percent of addresses in Oakland. copper DSL lines have limited bandwidth when compared to those used for cable or fiber, which results in reduced download and upload speeds.
-This is one of the reasons average speeds in Oakland perform beneath the state average, coming in with 51.25 Mbps, as opposed to the 92.96 Mbps average speed in Oregon overall.
+DSL network technology is accessible by 84.66 percent of addresses in Oakland.
+See the data visualization tools below for more information about how the promised speed, latency, and etc align with user-tested speed and throughput locally.